 Enabling the hook manually

-- Click Services on the left-hand side of the screen.
+- Click Hooks on the left-hand side of the screen.

-- Select the Issues service from the dropdown list.
+- Select the Issues hook from the Select a hook list.

-- Click Add service.
+- Click Add hook.
 That's it – done.

 Putting the Issue Keywords into your Commit Message